-However, the good news is if you have high blood pressure, reducing it even a small amount can help lower your risk of these conditions.
+However, the good news is if you have this condition, reducing it even a small amount can help lower your risk of these conditions.

-High blood pressure doesn’t always have noticeable symptoms.
-The only way to find out if your blood pressure is high is to have it checked.
+Hypertension doesn’t always have noticeable symptoms.
+Therefore, the only way to find out if your pressure is high is to have it checked.

 How you can test for it?

-The only way of confirming whether you have high blood pressure is to have a blood pressure test.
-This can be done by your GP or by a nurse.
-All adults over 40 are advised to have their blood pressure checked at least every five years.
+The only way of confirming whether your blood pressure is too high is to have a blood pressure test.
+As a result, you can have it done at your GP or by a nurse.
 Furthermore, getting this done is easy and could save your life.
-Women on the contraceptive pill should have their blood pressure checked every 3-6 months.
+Therefore, all adults over 40 should have their test at least every five years., while women on the contraceptive pill should have their test every 3-6 months.